wjohnson/pyapacheatlas/docs/source/readers/excel.rst

 content in the standardized Atlas format.
 That extract can then be uploaded to your Microsoft Purview or Apache Atlas.

+Learn more about the Excel Configuration options here: :doc:`./excel-config`

 .. autosummary::
    :toctree: api/